A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Benchmarking

-In Fig.~\ref{fig:overall_logit_blend} and Fig.~\ref{fig:overall_logit_issba}, we compare the fractional logit change for both the Blend and ISSBA attacks.
+In Fig.~\ref{fig:overall_logit}, we compare the fractional logit change for both the Blend and ISSBA attacks.
 The experimental results show the fractional change in logit output of both the true class $y$ and the target class $\ty$ to create a bubble chart.
 A faithful attribution method is expected to reduce the output of target class $\ty$ while recovering the output of true class $y$.
 The markers representing different attribution methods are scaled by the corresponding performance.
 In this metric, integration-based methods exhibit both high performance and consistency.
 Additionally, compared to recovering the output of the true class $y$, all attribution methods are effective at decreasing the output of the target class $\ty$.
-Notably, CAM-based attribution methods can achieve competitive results in recovering the output of $y$ compared to $\ty$, revealing the weak attack capability of invisible attacks.
+Notably, CAM-based attribution methods can achieve competitive results in recovering the output of $y$ compared to $\ty$.
 The results indicate that the attribution methods tend to perturb the target class rather than fully recover it.
-More results on fractional probability change and attribution visualizations are provided in Appx.~\ref{appd:exp_overall}.
+More results on fractional probability change and attribution visualizations are provided in App.~\ref{appd:exp_overall}.
 We make the following observation based on the overall results.

+\textbf{Observation 3.} \textit{Gradient-based attribution methods tend to achieve better results, while integration-based methods exhibit more stability across different datasets.
+As compared to recovering the original class $y$, all attribution methods are better at reducing the misclassification to target $\ty$.}

+More results on model architectures and model depths are provided in App.~\ref{appd:arct}.
+Beyond the vision domain, we extend BackX to language models, demonstrating its generality across modalities.
+Comprehensive benchmarking results on textual attribution are presented in App.~\ref{appd:textual_backx}.